jaywmills/Kubernetes-Beginner/README.md

 Personal project working with Kubernetes as a beginner.
-We explore the yaml files and what parameters are required for creating pods, replicasets, deployments, and services.
+We explore the yaml files and what is required for creating pods, replicasets, deployments, and services.
+In this example, each file displays instructions along wiht additional comments for documentation on what to expect when running kubectl commands.